Defending From Physically-Realizable Adversarial Attacks Through Internal Over-Activation Analysis: Conclusions

-This paper presented \textit{Z-Mask}, a method able to detect physically-realizable adversarial examples and generate a defense mask against them.
-The method is based on identifying over-activations in the hidden layers of the defended model, which are typically induced by physical adversarial attacks.
-This is accomplished by leveraging specific processing modules, such as the Spatial Pooling Refinement and the Fusion and Detection Block.
-Differently from most of the defense strategies in the literature, the proposed defense consists of a light-weight model that is not expensive to train, is robust to defense-aware attacks, and is able to transfer well on large dataset and in real-world scenarios.
-Also, it does not require retraining the model parameters.
-Furthermore, \textit{Z-Mask} is task-agnostic and was tested with object detection and semantic segmentation models, obtaining state-of-the-art results for both adversarial pixel masking and detection.
+This paper presented \textit{Z-Mask}, a method for masking and detecting physically-realizable adversarial examples.
+This is accomplished by leveraging specific processing modules, such as the Spatial Pooling Refinement and the Fusion and Detection Block. \textit{Z-Mask} is task-agnostic and was tested with OD and SS models, obtaining state-of-the-art results for both adversarial masking and detection on large datasets, as COCO and Cityscapes, and in real-world scenarios.
+Furthermore, we strengthened the robustness of \textit{Z-Mask} by underlining the relation between over-activation and adversarial effect through an activation-aware patch optimization.

-As a future work, we plan to address (i) a more formal analysis of the behaviour of the network aimed at understanding the evident correlation between over-activations and adversarial effects, and (ii) the design of a simpler learning strategy for the definition of the thresholds involved in the computation of the binary mask and the selection of the shallow and deep layers to be selected for the over-activation analysis.